 Game Development Tools

-Here are just a few web standards available in most modern web browsers, including Internet Explorer 11, that you can use to make great online games:
+Here are just a few web standards available in most modern web browsers, including Microsoft Edge, that you can use to make great online games:

 Touch Support: Almost all modern web browsers include mouse, keyboard, and touch as standard input options, so it’s easy to make a web game that works in all possible form factors where you can find a web browser.
 You can get even more functionality out of the unified pointer event system made available in Internet Explorer 10.